ddle/RaspberryPi/ocd_jtag/README.txt

 	- under gdb connect to target with "target remote :3333"
 	- download code to target with "load file.elf"
 	- proceed with normal gdb command
-	- sometimes target is not "halt", use "monitor halt"
+	- sometimes if target is not "halt", use "monitor halt"